DNWTech/dnw-depmap/README.md

     (Refer to Neo4j [Cypher Refcard 2.1.5](http://neo4j.com/docs/2.1.5/refcard/).)
 12. If you want to select some other Java files and re-generating the map data, please shutdown the local Neo4j server first, when generating is done, you can restart the Neo4j server and do some manipulations.
-13. Another thing should be aware of is that the newly generated data will be mixed with the old data.
-    If you want to clean all old data, please excute some appropriate Cypher statements, like ```match ()-[r]-() match (n) delete r, n```.
+13. Before generating a new map, this program will try to clear all data in the database, to avoid the newly generated data be mixed with the old data.
+But if the data is too huge, sometimes it will cause a memory overflow error.
+If this happens, please clear the database manully, excute some appropriate Cypher statements in browser, like ```match ()-[r]-() match (n) delete r, n```.

 Data Model
 ----------